awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 1. If you're using \.NET or Java to create signed URLs, and if you haven't reformatted the private key for your key pair from the default \.pem format to a format compatible with \.NET or with Java, do so now\.
 For more information, see [Reformatting the CloudFront Private Key \(\.NET and Java Only\)](private-content-trusted-signers.md#private-content-reformatting-private-key)\.

 1. Program your application to send three `Set-Cookie` headers to approved viewers\.
 You need three `Set-Cookie` headers because each `Set-Cookie` header can contain only one name\-value pair, and a CloudFront signed cookie requires three name\-value pairs\.
 The name\-value pairs are: `CloudFront-Policy`, `CloudFront-Signature`, and `CloudFront-Key-Pair-Id`\.
-The values must be present on the viewer before a user makes the first request for an object that you want to control access to\.
+The values must be present on the viewer before a user makes the first request for a file that you want to control access to\.
 **Note**
 In general, we recommend that you exclude `Expires` and `Max-Age` attributes\.
 This causes the browser to delete the cookie when the user closes the browser, which reduces the possibility of someone getting unauthorized access to your content\.
 For more information, see [Preventing Misuse of Signed Cookies](private-content-signed-cookies.md#private-content-signed-cookie-misuse)\.